How to Find Journal Articles

 To find a Journal Article from a Reading/reference list

 Waikato Reading Lists

 Check your course readings in Waikato Reading Lists.
 There may be a direct link to the journal article.
-You will be taken to either the database that holds the article (Click on the PDF Full text link) or a digitised print version of the article (Scroll to the heading Digitisation).
+You will be taken to either the database that holds the article (Click on the PDF Full text link) or a digitised print version of the article.